 Other important parameters are the prestress force and the tensile strength (the anchor breaks when the tensile strength is exceeded).
 For elements with no prestress the prestress force is set equal to zero.
 Sufficiently large value of the anchor tensile strength may be specified to avoid anchor failure.

 By default the anchor does not support a compressive force - anchor elements loaded in compression during a certain stage of calculation are temporarily disabled.
 If tension occurs in subsequent analysis run (due to change in load, geometry or material parameters of soil), the program automatically introduces these elements back into the analysis.
 The program makes also possible to include compressive response of an anchor.
-However, for elements loaded primarily in compression we recommend to define these elements as.
+However, for elements loaded primarily in compression we recommend to define these elements as props.

 The anchor deforms during analysis.
 Such deformation together with the deformation of the surrounding soil may cause reduction of the specified prestress force in the anchor.
 Providing we wish to achieve a specific prestress force in the anchor, it is necessary to either post-stress the anchor to a given value in the next calculation stage or to use a sufficiently large magnitude of the prestress force right from the beginning to compensate for a possible drop (the resulting anchor force after completion of the calculation step is displayed at the anchor head below the prescribed prestress force).